yaikobzeray/dev-journal/activity_log.md

 Explored Web Workers for heavy JSON parsing off the main thread.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 02 May 2024 — Entry 1

+Learned about gRPC load balancing strategies: client-side vs proxy-based.
+Using Kubernetes services for now.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*